Created & Written

 [

-Thanks to Rick Lai, whose extraordinary research was invaluable in assembling this article.]
+Thanks to Rick Lai, whose extraordinary research was invaluable in assembling this article, and Bevis Benneworth and Thierry Chevrier for added information.]

 THE FILMS